Linda Thorson

-Linda Thorson (born Linda Robinson; June 18, 1947) is a Canadian actress, known for playing Tara King in The Avengers (1968–69).
+Linda Thorson (born Linda Robinson; June 18, 1947) is a Canadian actress known for playing Tara King in The Avengers (1968–69).

-Personal life
+Early life

-Born in Toronto, Ontario, Canada, she attended Bishop Strachan School, and then moved to the UK in 1965 to study acting.
+Born in Toronto, Ontario, Canada, Linda Robinson attended Bishop Strachan School, and then moved to the UK in 1965 to study acting.
 She graduated from the Royal Academy of Dramatic Art with an Honours Diploma, including speaking and singing honours (soprano), on July 1, 1967.
-Her professional name is based on Bergthorson, the last name of her first husband.
+Her professional name is the final part of Bergthorson, the surname of her first husband Barry Bergthorson (married 1964 divorced 1970).